BU Logo

 Links

-Check out http://www.cs.bu.edu/faculty/betke/links.html if you need ideas for your class project, if you are looking for a job, or if you are interested in research related to AI and computer vision.
+Check out http://www.cs.bu.edu/faculty/betke/links.html if you are looking for a job, or if you are interested in research related to AI and computer vision.
 You will find a list of links to conferences, journals, research groups, and companies.

 Images of AI Research